Skip to main content

 Overview

 Decryption is the process of converting encrypted data back into its original form.
 In the context of Fully Homomorphic Encryption (FHE), decryption allows for the retrieval of results after performing computations on encrypted data.
+Decryption in CoFHE is a multi-step process that involves both off-chain and on-chain components:

 Learn more about our unique MPC decryption threshold network in the Threshold Network guide.

-Decryption Methods: Query vs Transaction
+Decryption Methods: Transaction vs View

-Fhenix provides two primary ways to perform decryption, each suited for different use cases:
+CoFHE provides two primary ways to perform decryption, each suited for different use cases:

 Comparison Table